 A: Compete with similar or better.

 B: Compete with a non-featured seller with over 97 percent feedback and more than 1,000 ratings.

 Although these rules may not guarantee winning the Buy Box, they are essential to follow in order to properly compete with merchants who have a similar (or better) standing than you do.

-As large brand name companies do not need to compete with those that aren’t, the same rule applies for merchants on Amazon.
+As large brand name companies do not need to compete with those that aren’t, the same rule applies to merchants on Amazon.
 Delving further into this, we determine how one client is ranked against the other.
 Many “Scenario Parameters” are set up for different client needs to be individually met with.

-This is essentially a “set of rules” that apply for each unique scenario (each unique client).
+This is essentially a “set of rules” that apply to each unique scenario (each unique client).
 A Featured Merchant does not need to compete with one that isn’t but one that isn’t needs to compete aggressively against one that is.
-Our clients range from every end of the rating spectrum.
+Our customers range from every end of the rating spectrum.
 A Featured Merchant at 98 percent and over with more than 7,000 ratings is strong and does not need to compete with a 92 percent seller.
 Non-featured sellers may want to be aggressive and compete at –5 percent.

 These are the rules you would want to follow in order to successfully compete with merchants in your league and keep profit margins up.
 At the same time, there is no need to compete with merchants who are not in your class and have a large disparity in price.